Home > Text Processing & Search > sed

 Key Features

-• Pattern matching based on regular expressions
+• Powerful pattern matching using regular expressions

 Key Options